IChouChiang/LISA/README.md

 **English** | [简体中文](./README_zh.md)

-# L.I.S.A. - Long Interval Sitting Alert (AI Posture Guardian)
+# L.I.S.A. - Long Interval Sitting Alert

 L.I.S.A. is an intelligent posture monitoring system designed to prevent long-term sitting health issues.
 It uses computer vision to track user presence and an AI-powered backend to provide varied, human-like reminders to take a break.